Statistical machine translation: Word-based translation

 In word-based translation, the fundamental unit of translation is a word in some natural language.
 Typically, the number of words in translated sentences are different, because of compound words, morphology and idioms.
 The ratio of the lengths of sequences of translated words is called fertility, which tells how many foreign words each native word produces.
 Necessarily it is assumed by information theory that each covers the same concept.
 In practice this is not really true.
 For example, the English word corner can be translated in Spanish by either rincón or esquina, depending on whether it is to mean its internal or external angle.

-Simple word-based translation can't translate between languages with different fertility.
+Simple word-based translation cannot translate between languages with different fertility.
 Word-based translation systems can relatively simply be made to cope with high fertility, such that they could map a single word to multiple words, but not the other way about.
 For example, if we were translating from English to French, each word in English could produce any number of French words— sometimes none at all.
-But there's no way to group two English words producing a single French word.
+But there is no way to group two English words producing a single French word.

 An example of a word-based translation system is the freely available GIZA++ package (GPLed), which includes the training program for IBM models and HMM model and Model 6.

 The word-based translation is not widely used today; phrase-based systems are more common.
-Most phrase-based system are still using GIZA++ to align the corpus.
+Most phrase-based systems are still using GIZA++ to align the corpus.
 The alignments are used to extract phrases or deduce syntax rules.
 And matching words in bi-text is still a problem actively discussed in the community.
 Because of the predominance of GIZA++, there are now several distributed implementations of it online.

 Phrase-based translation

 In phrase-based translation, the aim is to reduce the restrictions of word-based translation by translating whole sequences of words, where the lengths may differ.
-The sequences of words are called blocks or phrases, but typically are not linguistic phrases, but phrasemes found using statistical methods from corpora.
-It has been shown that restricting the phrases to linguistic phrases (syntactically motivated groups of words, see syntactic categories) decreases the quality of translation.
+The sequences of words are called blocks or phrases.
+These are typically not linguistic phrases, but phrasemes that were found using statistical methods from corpora.
+It has been shown that restricting the phrases to linguistic phrases (syntactically motivated groups of words, see syntactic categories) decreased the quality of translation.

 The chosen phrases are further mapped one-to-one based on a phrase translation table, and may be reordered.
-This table can be learnt based on word-alignment, or directly from a parallel corpus.
+This table could be learnt based on word-alignment, or directly from a parallel corpus.
 The second model is trained using the expectation maximization algorithm, similarly to the word-based IBM model.

 Syntax-based translation

 Syntax-based translation is based on the idea of translating syntactic units, rather than single words or strings of words (as in phrase-based MT), i.e. (partial) parse trees of sentences/utterances.
-The idea of syntax-based translation is quite old in MT, though its statistical counterpart did not take off until the advent of strong stochastic parsers in the 1990s.
-Examples of this approach include DOP-based MT and, more recently, synchronous context-free grammars.
+Until the 1990s, with advent of strong stochastic parsers, the statistical counterpart of the old idea of syntax-based translation did not take off.
+Examples of this approach include DOP-based MT and later synchronous context-free grammars.